quipucords/quipucords/docs/source/install_container_image.rst

 **Note:** These steps do require the use of the internet.

-2. Follow the same steps start at number two from above to load the image into the environment.
+2. Follow the same steps starting at number two from above to load the image into the environment.